I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “He sure does get involved with the game, doesn’t he!”

-Rob nodded, knocking back the last of his beer.
+Rob nodded, knocking back the last of his beer, and crushing the empty in his hands.

 “I know, he’s a maniac this guy.”